 When did Google last crawl my website?

 To get a quick idea of when Google last crawled your website, you should check the crawl stats in Google Search Console.
 This can be found by visiting Crawl > Crawl Stats.
-This data can show some of Google’s behaviour, which is useful to see.
+This data can show some of Google’s behavior, which is useful to see.

 However, to get the best data, you need to check your server logs.
 This will provide you data on what user-agent crawled your website, as well as which pages.
 This is a lot more detailed than the crawl stats and errors from Google Search Console.